anilkusc/flow-diet-backend/Readme.md

 * General
 	- Convert array to json functions for working for pointer so they will not take parameter and return value they just change object within.
 	- Add prepared diets like katot , mediterrian , etc.
-	- Optimize Recommendation steps.
-Get only non-prohibited and related recipes from db.For now it is getting all recipes and filtering them.
 	- Make everyting(port etc) variable and take that from environment variables.
 	- Versioning information should be added to logs and also URL path
 	- Control for sent json objects